1nsp1r3rnzt/chrome-anki-quick-adder/Readme.md

 ### Getting Started

-1. You can add cards through popup or chrome menu.
+1. You can add cards through pop-up or chrome menu.
 2. Please, select a deck and note type before adding cards for the first time.

 #### From Chrome Menu